GrandmaSocks/Wiiner/README.md

 <h1>CSGO Cheat</h1>
 <p> Im going to start a recode so making this one public <p>
+<p> my plan for the recode is to paste way less and not be lazy as pasting killed this project <p>

 <h1> Whats pasted? </h1>
 <li> Chams system </li>
 <li> Strafer </li>